 Backing up data for disaster recovery

 Imagine that you have a Filestore instance in

 us-west1-c, and you

-want to protect your data in the event of a disaster involving this region.
+want to protect your data against disasters that affect this region.
 You

 can schedule a job